wp-plugins/zedity/readme.txt

 **Advantanges of using Zedity:**

-* **Design Freedom**: unprecedented flexibility and possibilities to create any content you need; unleash your creativity, with no more constraints or limitations!
+* **Design Freedom**: unprecedented flexibility and possibilities to create any content you need; with no more constraints, you're free to unleash your creativity!

 * **Easy for Everyone**: a modern and intuitive user interface, with real drag & drop and easy to operate, yet powerful, commands!